-A puppy that is frightening the children, or even the adults in some cases, with excessive behaviours such as puppy biting and nipping can really take the fun out of the puppy owning experience.
-This is not to say that your puppy is aggressive, but they can in some cases relate to you as if a littermate whereby the coat and skin is thicker and pain is not felt as you or I might feel it.
+A puppy that is frightening the children, or even the adults in some cases, with excessive behaviours such as puppy biting and nipping, can really take the fun out of the puppy owning experience.
+This is not to say that your puppy is aggressive, but they can in some cases relate to you as if a littermate whereby the coat and skin are thicker and pain is not felt as you or I might feel it.
 The basic rule is no teeth on skin or clothing at any time and we can walk through balanced methods on how to create this all free from heavy handling or shouting.

 Preventing your puppy from jumping up

 Puppies want to be up where the action is and that’s usually your face as you radiate that smile and excitable voice to your pup.
 Teaching your puppy to sit to receive praise and affection is a skill well worth developing and we can address this together.

 Diet and good eating habits

 A healthy diet will be the cornerstone of your puppy’s behaviour and physical well-being.
 Walking through the complex subject of puppy nutrition can help avoid health issues further down the line and ensure that your puppy is fed the correct amounts.